Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 #### The Efficient Way

-Quacc fully supports the development of Prefect-based workflows to resolve this limitation.
+Quacc fully supports Prefect-based workflows to resolve this limitation.
 For example, the workflow above can be equivalently run as follows using the Prefect-specific {obj}`.emt.prefect.slabs.bulk_to_slabs_flow` workflow.

 ```python
 from prefect import flow, task